sriramb12/contrail-rsi/README.md

 ## TODOs:

-  1. print updates on progress of RSI (to show if it is working or hung)
+  1. For better UX, After contrail-rsi is run, show progress of RSI (to show if it is working or hung)

-  2. At times, the RSI session is getting hung
+  2. At times, the RSI session is getting hung (no activity seen on contrail node)

+### Configuration:
+  It collects
+#### Log configuration: